hashicorp/consul/website/source/docs/agent/watches.html.md

 The "service" watch type is used to monitor the providers of a single service.
 It requires the "service" parameter and optionally takes the parameters "tag" and "passingonly".
-The "tag" parameter will filter by tag or tags.
+The "tag" parameter will filter by one or more tags.
 It may be either a single string value or a slice of strings.
 The "passingonly" is a boolean that will filter to only the instances passing all health checks.